 Name of Child

 I give consent for a record to be made of observations of my child's behaviours using an ABC Observation Sheet.

-The information wi behaviours.
-II be used to help staff identify any triggers that cause certain
+The information will be used to help staff identify any triggers that cause certain behaviours.

-This is a confidentia l document.
+This is a confidential document.

 Name of parent / carer

 Signature

 Date